When prepare and eFile your 2021 tax return your 2020 Adjusted Gross Income (AGI) is used to validate your identity and to sign your return.

 Attention: Did your IRS Return get rejected by the IRS even though you did enter the correct 2020 AGI?

-The number of 2020 Tax Return rejections by the IRS - not eFile.com - has increased this year over previous years, even though the 2019 Adjusted Gross Income amount was entered correctly by the filing taxpayer.
-For your information, your 2019 AGI is used as an identity verification method on your 2020 return, thus you need to match what the IRS has on their system - right or wrong - in order to get your 2020 return accepted.
-Follow the steps below to find a solution to get this 2019 AGI issue resolved.
+The number of 2021 Tax Return rejections by the IRS - not eFile.com - has increased this year over previous years, even though the 2020 Adjusted Gross Income amount was entered correctly by the filing taxpayer.

 The IRS not eFile.com rejects returns, we are here to help you get this resolved.

-2019 AGI Solution: Let us help you turn this rejection into an IRS acceptance.
-Sign into your eFile.com account: click File on the left side menu, and follow the on-screen prompts until you reach the screen asking you if you filed a 2019 tax return last year: select Yes or No. Then, click the green Continue button, and enter the correct 2019 AGI as listed on your 2019 Tax Return in the box on the next screen.
+2020 AGI Solution: Sign into your eFile.com account: click File on the left side menu, and follow the on-screen prompts until you reach the screen asking you if you filed a 2020 tax return last year: select Yes or No. Then, click the green Continue button, and enter the correct 2020 AGI as listed on your 2019 Tax Return in the box on the next screen.
 In case you have done all this already and you still get rejected please read the following.

 If you cannot locate your prior-year AGI or your return keeps getting rejected over and over by the IRS for any reason or even if you are 100% certain the AGI entered is correct:

 Create a free IRS account and obtain a 2020 tax transcript.

 Compare what the IRS has on file with what you have.

 In 2021 the IRS announced that a Identify Protection Personal Identification Number or IP-PIN serves as an alternative to your prior your AGI.
 Instructions on how to obtain the IP-PIN.